-A burning character has been set on fire and is regularly taking damage.
-Burning characters take damage equal to their damage threshold and lose a morale at the start of each turn.
-This damage can be reduced by damage resistance.
+A burning character has been set on fire, and is regularly taking damage.
+Burning characters take 30 damage (penetration 5) at the start of each of their turns.
 The burning condition can be removed as a move action by making a DC 15 acrobatics test.
 Otherwise, it can be removed as a full-round action without a check.